CmdLari/UNI_Evol_KnightGame/README.md

 ## Project Structure

-- `main.py` - Entry point for the application
+- `assets/` - provides the graphical assets and fonts

 - `chessset/` - Board and game logic